FaustoFaggion/42_school_Net_Pratice/README.md

 		a.
 Flow control (imagine one node is faster than other)
 		b.
 Response timeout.
 	- Message delivery options
-		Unicast
-			One sender / one receiver
+		a.
+Unicast: One sender / one receiver
-		Multcast
-			One sender / mult receivers, but not all
+		b.
+Multcast: One sender / mult receivers, but not all
-		Broadcast
-			on sender / all receivers
+		c.
+Broadcast: One sender / all receivers

 ## Data Link Layer